• Skip to primary navigation

 Store the cooled cookies in an airtight cookie jar on the counter for 5-7 days.

-To freeze the unbaked cookie dough: I prefer freezing the cookies dough already rolled into balls.
+Freezing the cookies dough already rolled into balls (but not dipped in sugar) works best here.
 Just place them on a lined baking sheet and freeze for 1-2 hours, or until solid.

 Then transfer to a freezer bag and label with the name and use-by date (freeze for up to 3 months) before placing in the freezer.